ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 ae-instance:
 : A Verifier has appraised an Attesting Environment's identity based private key signed Evidence which can be correlated to a unique instantiated instance of the Attester.

+   0:
-   0. No assertion
+   : No assertion

+   1:
-   1. The Attesting Environment is recognized, and the private key associated with the instantiated instance of the Attester is not known to be compromised
+   : The Attesting Environment is recognized, and the private key associated with the instantiated instance of the Attester is not known to be compromised

+   2:
-   2. The Attesting Environment is recognized, and but its unique private key may be compromised
+   : The Attesting Environment is recognized, and but its unique private key may be compromised

+   3:
-   3. The Attesting Environment is not recognized
+   : The Attesting Environment is not recognized

 config-security:
 : A Verifier has appraised an Attester's configuration

+   0:
-   0. No assertion
+   : No assertion

+   1:
-   1. The configuration has no known exposed vulnerabilities
+   : The configuration has no known exposed vulnerabilities

+   2:
-   2. The configuration has known exposed vulnerabilities
+   : The configuration has known exposed vulnerabilities

 executables-loaded:
 : A Verifier has appraised the files which an Attester has installed into runtime memory

+   0:
-   0. No assertion
+   : No assertion

+   1:
-   1. Only a recognized genuine set of approved executables, scripts, and files have been loaded during and after boot.
+   : Only a recognized genuine set of approved executables, scripts, and files have been loaded during and after boot.

+   2:
-   2. a recognized genuine set of executables, scripts, and files have been loaded during and after boot  However the Verifier cannot vouch for a subset of these files due to known bugs or other known vulnerabilities.
+   : a recognized genuine set of executables, scripts, and files have been loaded during and after boot  However the Verifier cannot vouch for a subset of these files due to known bugs or other known vulnerabilities.

+   3:
-   3. the Attester has installed into runtime memory executables, scripts, or files which are not recognized
+   : the Attester has installed into runtime memory executables, scripts, or files which are not recognized

+   4:
-   4. the Attester has installed into runtime memory executables, scripts, or files which are known to be malevolent.
+   : the Attester has installed into runtime memory executables, scripts, or files which are known to be malevolent.

 file-system:
 : A Verifier has evaluated the Attester's file system.

+   0:
-   0. No assertion
+   : No assertion

+   1:
-   1. Only a recognized set of approved files are visible.
+   : Only a recognized set of approved files are visible.

+   2:
-   2. the Attester has executables, scripts, or files which are not recognized
+   : the Attester has executables, scripts, or files which are not recognized

+   3:
-   3. the Attester has executables, scripts, or files which are known to be malevolent
+   : the Attester has executables, scripts, or files which are known to be malevolent

 hw-authenticity:
 : A Verifier has appraised any Attester hardware and firmware which are able to expose fingerprints of their identity and running code.

+   0:
-   0. No assertion
+   : No assertion

+   1:
-   1. An Attester has passed its hardware and/or firmware verification
+   : An Attester has passed its hardware and/or firmware verification

+   2:
-   2. An Attester has failed its hardware or firmware verification
+   : An Attester has failed its hardware or firmware verification

 runtime-confidential:
 : A Verifier has appraised that an Attester is protected by CPU based Trusted Execution Environment.
 (Note: This Trustworthiness Claim provides a more secure superset of 'target-isolation'.
 It also corresponds to O.RUNTIME_CONFIDENTIALITY from {{GP-TEE-PP}})

+   0:
-   0. No assertion
+   : No assertion

+   1:
-   1.  the Attester's executing Target Environment and Attesting Environments are encrypted and within Trusted Execution Environment(s) opaque to the operating system, virtual machine manager, and peer  applications.
+   : the Attester's executing Target Environment and Attesting Environments are encrypted and within Trusted Execution Environment(s) opaque to the operating system, virtual machine manager, and peer  applications.

 secure-storage:
 : A Verifier has appraised that an Attester has a Trusted Execution Environment capable of encrypting persistent storage using keys unavailable outside protected hardware.
 (Note: Protections must meet the capabilities of {{OMTP-ATE}} Section 5, but need not be hardware tamper resistant.)

+   0:
-   0. No assertion about whether application data is actually being encrypted
+   : No assertion about whether application data is actually being encrypted

+   1:
-   1.  the Attester encrypts all secrets in persistent storage
+   : the Attester encrypts all secrets in persistent storage

+   2:
-   2.  the Attester does not encrypt all secrets in persistent storage
+   : the Attester does not encrypt all secrets in persistent storage

 source-data-integrity:
 : A Verifier has appraised that the Attester is operating upon source data objects provided from an external Attester(s), where at least one Attester has provided a recent Trustworthiness Vector.

+   0:
-   0. No assertion
+   : No assertion

+   1:
-   1. All source data objects have been provided by other Attester(s) whose most recent appraisal(s) had both no Trustworthiness Claims of "0" where the current Trustworthiness Claim shows "1", and no Trustworthiness Claims above "1".
+   : All source data objects have been provided by other Attester(s) whose most recent appraisal(s) had both no Trustworthiness Claims of "0" where the current Trustworthiness Claim shows "1", and no Trustworthiness Claims above "1".

 target-isolation:
 : A Verifier has appraised an Attester as having both execution and storage space which is inaccessible from any other parallel application or Guest VM running on the Attester's physical device.
 (Note that a host operator may still have target environment visibility however.
 See O.TA_ISOLATION from {{GP-TEE-PP}}.)

+   0:
+   : No assertion

+   1:
-   1. the Attester is isolated from peer applications on the compute host.
+   : the Attester is isolated from peer applications on the compute host.

 Additional Trustworthiness Claims may be defined in subsequent documents.